KonstantinosTsoumas/airbnb-listings-nlp/README.md

   <a href="https://github.com/KonstantinosTsoumas/airbnb-listings-nlp">
   </a>

+  <h3 align="Center">An Empirical Test of Aristotle's Persuasion with Airbnb Listings<h3>

-  <h3 align="center">This project tries to answer questions such as which is the most appropriate content for houses that are more (less) premium and does the type of promotion matter.
+  <h3 align="Left">This project tries to answer questions such as which is the most appropriate content for houses that are more (less) premium and does the type of promotion matter.
 Latent Dirichlet Allocation, Sentiment Analysis (sentence, word based) and Tobit regression were used.
    If this repo was useful in any way, please don't forget to cite, leave a star, share the fun.<h3>

 <!-- TABLE OF CONTENTS -->